alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-can-i-assume-about-this-c-sharp-method.md

 var d = Step4(c);
 ```

-That is not better just because each step is pure.
-A pure function should still earn its name. `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` are useful boundaries. `Step1` through `Step4` usually are not.
+Purity alone is insufficient.
+A pure function should still earn its name. `CalculateTotal`, `DecideRenewal`, `ValidatePolicy`, and `PlanShipment` are useful boundaries. `Step1` through `Step4` usually are filler.

-There is also a tradeoff.
-Making behavior visible can make code more verbose.
-Passing `now`, `culture`, `taxRate`, or `discount` explicitly is not always worth it.
-The point is to expose the dependencies that materially affect correctness, repeatability, reuse, or caller obligations.

-I would not annotate every method.
-I would not force every dependency into parameters.
-I would not turn clear imperative code into function confetti.
+I would avoid annotating every method, forcing every dependency into parameters, or turning clear imperative code into function confetti.

 Effects belong in C# programs.
 They belong in the parts of the program where the caller expects interaction with the world.

 Pure methods and effectful methods make different promises.
 Pure methods are value-like.
 Effectful methods are interaction-like.
-Both are useful, but they preserve different caller assumptions.
+Both are useful, and they preserve different caller assumptions.

-The goal is not to make every method pure.
-The goal is to know which assumptions remain valid before a method call becomes surprising.
+The goal is fewer surprising method calls.